 What is the Software Development Life Cycle?

 The software development life cycle (SDLC) is a process used for structuring the development of any software system, from initiation through to implementation.
-An increase in demand for software to meet customer needs effectively but with less cost and faster delivery, has put tremendous pressure on modern organizations.
-In order to stay competitive, companies need to correctly build their software, as well as transform their businesses by following efficient software engineering methodologies, practices, and concepts.
-If these the changes are not met, it can mean a drop in productivity and ultimately, the failure of the business.
-Customer interaction at all levels along with the right methodology for implementing the software, is crucial to the success of any organization.
+An increase in demand for software to meet customer needs effectively but with less cost and faster delivery has put tremendous pressure on modern organizations.
+To stay competitive, companies must build their software correctly and transform their businesses by following efficient software engineering methodologies, practices, and concepts.
+Without meeting these changes, there can be a drop in productivity, leading ultimately to business failure.
+Customer interaction at all levels with the right methodology for implementing the software is crucial to any organization’s success.

 Why use the Software Development Life Cycle?

-SDLC is considered to be the foundation for all software development methodologies, with various activities associated with each level.
-Activities such as budgets, requirements gathering, and documentation writing, are included in the cycle, as well as the more technical elements.
-SDLC usually begins with determining customer business needs, which is followed by implementation and testing.
-The cycle ends when all requirements have been fulfilled.
+SDLC is considered the foundation for all software development methodologies, with various activities associated with each level.
+Activities such as budgets, requirements gathering, and documentation writing are part of the cycle, with the more technical elements.
+SDLC usually begins with determining customer business needs, followed by implementation and testing.
+The cycle ends with the fulfillment of all requirements.
 The software development life cycle comprises of seven distinct phases:

 Phase 1: Planning

-In the planning phase, project goals are determined and a high-level plan for the intended project is established.
-Planning is the most fundamental and critical organizational phase.
+The planning phase will determine project goals and establish a high-level plan for the intended project.
+Planning is, by definition, a fundamental and critical organizational phase.
 The three primary activities involved in the planning phase are as follows:

 - Identification of the system for development